Details

 Pretty basic BL story—two childhood best friends fall in love in high school.

-Was a little bit annoyed at the overuse of tropes in this—mainly the thing where someone's about to confess something or say something important, and then all of a sudden they get interrupted.
+I was a little bit annoyed at the overuse of tropes in this, mainly the thing where someone's about to confess something or say something important and then all of a sudden they get interrupted.
 At first it was fine, but then it felt like it was happening almost every episode lol.

-The romance was cute, although it was a little plain and once again, very tropey.
-This show is just really formulaic, and I can't really find anything particularly special about it when compared to other BL's (or romance dramas in general).
+The romance was cute, although it was a little plain and, once again, very trope-y.
+This show is just really formulaic, and I can't really find anything particularly special about it when comparing to other BL's (or romance dramas in general).

-The production was pretty alright, but not quite as good as I was hoping from a show that was hosted on Netflix.
+The production was pretty alright, but not quite as good as I want from a show that was hosted on Netflix.
 I really liked all the actors—the main characters were great, but I also really liked the one blondish wingman guy, and Yamato's sister.

 The Hi-Fi Un!corn song was good though.